 2. Plant directly into the ground when possible: Dill grows a long dominant taproot, and it is difficult to transplant seedlings and young plants without hurting the root system.

 3. Use loose, humus-rich soil that drains well: Dill needs loose soil for the taproot to grow solid and good drainage will prevent the soil from getting too wet.

 4. Sow dill every 3 weeks: Starting early spring and sow dill seeds every 3 weeks for continuous harvest.

 5. Dill likes full sun: Dill requires full sun to flourish.

 Harvest dill weeds (or leaves) continuously throughout the growing season as soon as they are established.

 Simply cut or pinch whole sprigs growing from the stem.
-As a rule, never harvest more than ⅓ of the plant at one time.
+As a rule, never harvest more than ⅓ of the plant at once.

-Harvesting dill seeds requires letting the dill plant to flowers and bloom.
-As the blooming passes you will see small seeds start forming.
+Harvesting dill seeds requires letting the dill plant flower and bloom.
+As the blooming passes, you will see small seeds start forming.

 When the seeds turn to a light-brown or tan color, cut the branches with the seed heads and hang them upside down in a brown paper bag.

 How to store dill weed and seeds